odin-public/aps-node-runtime/README.md

 ## How do I test it?

+You will need NodeJS for all activities.
+To quickly install it, you can use these commands:

+    wget https://nodejs.org/dist/v5.4.0/node-v5.4.0-linux-x64.tar.gz && tar xvf node-v5.4.0-linux-x64.tar.gz && cd node-v5.4.0-linux-x64 && cp -r */ /usr && cd ..

+This will install it along with `npm` with `/usr` prefix.

 Currently, about **80%** of insfrastructure and routing is completed.
 However, only about **5%** of user code API and APS functionality is done.
 If you want to go ahead and test what's working, follow the steps below, and remember, **contributions are welcome in all forms (issues, pull requests, etc.)**.

 You need a working OA 6.0 installation with APS.
 Download the latest RPM from [releases](../../releases) section or [build it yourself](#building-rpm-from-source).